| Getting your Trinity Audio player ready... |

 Can I use a DIY crack injection kit from the hardware store?

-For most homeowners, DIY kits don’t deliver the same results as professional crack injection services.
-A proper foundation crack injection needs the right prep, ports, and injection technique to fill the full depth of the crack—not just the surface.
+For most homeowners, DIY kits don’t deliver the same results as professional service.
+A proper foundation crack injection needs the right prep, ports, and high-pressure injection technique to fill the full depth of the crack—not just the surface.
+Low-pressure DIY kits often fail to penetrate all the way to the outside soil, leading to re-leaking a few months later.

 How long does crack injection last?